 For multimedia, perhaps more significant for web development and marketing positions, the iPhone is king.
-The graphic rendering is fast and sharp, running 720p resolution and up to 30 frames per second.
-The A4 processor allows for multi-tasking like loading videos, refreshing webpages and making calls at the same time.
-And the touchscreen functionality, with its multiple contact points, has been groundbreaking in its clarity, speed and ease of use.
+The graphics rendering is fast and sharp, with iPhone 8 running 750p resolution and up to 60 frames per second.
+The A11 processor allows for seamless multi-tasking like loading videos, refreshing web pages and making calls at the same time.
+And the touchscreen functionality, with its multiple contact points, continues to push boundaries for clarity, speed, and ease of use.

-Android phones fit much of this same bill-albeit without quite the fast and clear graphic rendering.
-Android keyboards are touchscreen, and their displays are conveniently larger-like the HTC EVO (which is also 3D, if you want it) or the HTC Sensation.
-Android phones, since they are a Google product, are also known for their search and mapping speeds.
+Android phones fit much of this same bill-albeit without quite the fast and clear graphics rendering.
+Android keyboards are touchscreen, and their displays are conveniently larger-like the HTC EVO 4G LTE.
+With the Android operating system being developed by Google, phones running on it are also known for their search and mapping speeds.
 For heavy travelers, this can be a godsend when directions are needed on the spot.

 Smartphones are extensions of your desk-the importance of their integration with your desktop files cannot be overstated.
-Each brand of smartphone operating system comes with different ways to communicate with home base.
+Each smartphone operating system comes with different ways to communicate with home base.

-iPhones sync best with iWorks, unsurprisingly, but few companies base their business around Apple’s answer to MS Office.
-Android-based phones, like the HTC Thunderbolt or Motorola Atrix, are best equipped to sync with Google Docs, if that is your company’s office platform.
-Both iPhones and Androids have fast and easy-to-use apps (e.g., Dropbox) that will simply display Office documents; however, the ability to edit them will vary by app.
+iPhones sync best with iWork, unsurprisingly, but few companies base their business on Apple’s answer to MS Office.
+Android-based phones, like the Samsung's Galaxy or Google's Pixel, are best equipped to sync with Google Docs, if that is your company’s office platform.
+Both iPhones and Android-based phones have fast and easy-to-use apps (e.g., Dropbox) that will simply display Office documents; however, the ability to edit them will vary by app.

 In the rush of figuring out integrations, graphic renderings, keyboard functionality and processor power, one crucial detail can get left by the wayside: How long does the battery last?
 There is nothing worse than having to start an important phone call with, "Sorry if I lose you.
 I’ll call you back tonight if my phone dies."

-Smartphones have developed so quickly and with such diverse capabilities in the last couple of years that, though they are now essential for most businesses, deciding on which one is right for you should be dependent upon your daily responsibilities.
+Smartphones have developed so quickly and with such diverse capabilities over the previous decade that, though they are now essential for most businesses, deciding on which one is right for you should be dependent upon your daily responsibilities.
 Once you have those tasks prioritized, you’re on the road to finding the smartphone that keeps everything moving.